-This position is fully funded for two years at NRSA salary levels, with the possibility of extension for a third year, and also includes dedicated funds for functional neuroimaging and other research expenses.
+This position is fully funded for three years at NRSA salary level and includes dedicated funds for research and conference travel expenses.
 Candidates of any background are encouraged to apply, but those with a background in social and cognitive neuroscience may be especially suited for this position.

 To apply, please submit a CV, cover letter, and a list of three references to Mina Cikara by email: email@example.com.
 The cover letter should include a summary of the candidate’s research interests to date and a statement of future research interests.

 The target start date is between July 1, 2018 and September 1, 2018.
 Review of applications will continue until the position is filled, and we will make arrangements for short-listed candidates to visit the laboratory in Cambridge, Massachusetts.

 Harvard is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.